 I'm a host.
 Can Airbnb send my payouts by international wire transfer?

 Your bank may charge a fee to receive a foreign currency.
-Furthermore, if the funds are transferred using an intermediate bank, the intermediate bank may also deduct fees from the payout.
-Airbnb cannot inform you on how much you will be charged to receive an international wire.
+If the funds are transferred using an intermediate bank, the intermediate bank may also deduct fees from the payout.
+Airbnb can't inform you on how much you'll be charged to receive an international wire.
 In addition, Airbnb is not responsible for any fees deducted during the international wire, by your bank, or by the intermediary bank.

 If you're a host and want to receive your payouts via international wire, please enter your local banking information in your payout preferences, even if your bank works with a specific intermediary bank.
 Airbnb's bank will take care of processing the international wire without the intermediary bank information.